teslamotors/informed/stories/Dynamic/DynamicFields/README.md

 # Dynamic Fields

 Sometimes you need to conditionally render fields.
-Below is a simple example the shows or hides a spouce depending on the radio selected!
+Below is a simple example the shows or hides a spouse depending on the radio selected!

 <!-- STORY -->